CExA-project/cheat-sheet-for-kokkos/utilization.md

 ### Execution spaces

-Where and how a parallel region is executed.

 | Execution space                     | Device backend | Host backend |
 |-------------------------------------|----------------|--------------|
 | `Kokkos::DefaultExecutionSpace`     | On device      | On host      |